Paid from day one

 Useful Apprenticeship Sources to Check

 Do not rely on one job board.
-Use official adverts, trade bodies, training providers and major employer career pages together, then save alerts so you can apply quickly.
+Use official adverts, trade bodies, training providers and major employer career pages together, then keep a simple weekly search routine.

 Apprenticeships are rewarding but demanding.
 Here's an honest picture: